-The Fissure of Sylvius (Fig. 214, 5) runs outward between the anterior and middle lobes of the cerebrum, and is occupied by the middle cerebral artery.
+The Fissure of Sylvius (Fig. 231, 5) runs outward between the anterior and middle lobes of the cerebrum, and is occupied by the middle cerebral artery.
 It corresponds to the margin of the lesser wing of the sphenoid bone when the brain is in situ, and is divided into two portions on the outer aspect of the brain, which will be subsequently traced.
-At the bottom of the fissure will be seen a few nearly straight convolutions (gyri operti) aggregated together, to which the name Island of Reil or central lobe has been applied.
+At the bottom of the fissure will be seen a few nearly straight evolutions (gyri operti) aggregated together, to which the name Island of Reil or central lobe has been applied.

-The Crus Cerebri (Fig. 214, 14) (peduncle of the cerebrum) is one of two large white bodies which appear at the anterior border of the pons Varolii and diverge to enter the under surface of the cerebrum.
+The Crus Cerebri (Fig. 231, 14) (peduncle of the cerebrum) is one of two large white bodies which appear at the anterior border of the pons Varolii and diverge to enter the under surface of the cerebrum.
+[It consists of those fibres which run from the spinal cord to the cerebrum forming the deep fibres of the pons Varolii.]
 Winding round each crus are the optic tract and the fourth nerve, and between the two crura is the interpeduncular space containing the tuber cinereum, the corpora albicantia, and the locus perforatus posticus.

-The Third Nerve (Fig. 214, 9) (motor oculi) is a good-sized nerve which appears with its fellow between the crura cerebri in front of the pons Varolii.
-The fibres are connected with the grey substance of the crura (locus niger), and may be traced to the floor of the fourth ventricle.
+The Third Nerve (Fig. 231, 9) (motor oculi) is a good-sized nerve which appears with its fellow between the crura cerebri in front of the pons Varolii.
+The fibres are connected with the gray substance of the crura (locus niger), and may be traced to the floor of the fourth ventricle.

-The Fourth Nerve (Fig. 214, 11) (trochlearis vel patheticus) is the smallest of the cranial nerves and winds round the crus cerebri.
+The Fourth Nerve (Fig. 231, 11) (trochlearis vel patheticus) is the smallest of the cranial nerves and winds around the crus cerebri.
 It will be afterwards traced to the valve of Vieussens.

-The Pons Varolii or Annular Protuberance (Fig. 214, 16) is the large white body immediately behind the crura and in front of the medulla oblongata.
+The Pons Varolii or Annular Protuberance [Tuber Annulare] (Fig. 231, 16) is the large white body immediately behind the crura and in front of the medulla oblongata.
 It is more or less convex from side to side, but is slightly grooved along the middle line by the basilar artery.
 On each side is a round thick process of white fibres passing obliquely outwards and backwards to the cerebellum, which is the crus cerebelli or processus a cerebello ad pontem.
 Emerging from the side of the pons is the fifth nerve, and overlying it (in this position) is the sixth pair of nerves.

-The Fifth Nerve (Fig. 214, 13) (trifacial, trigeminal) is the largest of the cranial nerves, and consists of two portions, motor and sensory, of which the motor is the smaller and the anterior.
+The Fifth Nerve (Fig. 231, 13) (trifacial, trigeminal) is the largest of the cranial nerves, and consists of two portions, motor and sensory, of which the motor is the smaller and the anterior.
 The nerve arises from the side of the pons Varolii, a few fibres of which intervene between the two roots; but its deep origin can be traced to the floor of the fourth ventricle.

-The Sixth Nerve (Fig. 214, 15) (abducens oculi) arises from the anterior pyramid of the medulla oblongata close to the posterior border of the pons, and slightly from the pons itself.
+The Sixth Nerve (Fig. 231, 15) (abducens oculi) arises from the anterior pyramid of the medulla oblongata close to the posterior border of the pons, and slightly from the pons itself.
 It may be traced deeply to a nucleus in the floor of the fourth ventricle.

-The Medulla Oblongata (Fig. 214) is the upper part of the spinal cord, and extends from the upper border of the atlas to the lower border of the pons, being about an inch and a quarter in length.
-The medulla oblongata contains all the elements of the spinal cord, which are continued through it to the great brain, and has in addition a special body, the olive or olivary body.
+The Medulla Oblongata (Fig. 231) is the upper part of the spinal cord, and extends from the upper border of the atlas to the lower border of the pons, being about an inch and a quarter in length.
+The medulla oblongata contains all the elements of the spinal cord, which are continued through it to the great brain [by the crura cerebri], and has in addition a special body, the olive or olivary body.
 It will be impossible to see more than the superficial anatomy of the medulla at this stage, the rest will be taken with the dissection of the cerebellum.